 8. For SN terminated bearers or QoS flows moved from the MN, dependent on the characteristics of the respective bearer or QoS flow, the MN may take actions to minimise service interruption due to activation of MR-DC (Data forwarding).

 9-12.
 If applicable, the update of the UP path towards the 5GC is performed via a PDU Session Path Update procedure.

+NOTE X: In subsequent CPAC, if the execution condition of one candidate PSCell is satisfied, the UE executes steps 5-16 in Figure 10.5.2-3, e.g. based on the configuration provided in step 3 in Figure 10.2.2-2.

 10.2.3 Conditional PSCell Addition